Calexxxxx/cheatsheets/GIT.md

 2. the local tracking branch (origin/master) is moved to point to the most recent commit
 3. the local tracking branch (origin/master) is merged into the local branch (master)

+## git pull vs fetch

+`git fetch origin master`

+When git fetch is run, the following things happen:

+1. the commit(s) on the remote branch are copied to the local repository
+2. the local tracking branch (e.g. origin/master) is moved to point to the most recent commit

 # .gitignore

 Globbing Crash Course